Treatment of Skin Lesions, Moles, Cysts, Lipomas, Skin Tags and Scar Revision

 PDT can also be used with some skin lesions and involves the application of products to the lesion that remain on for a few hours.
 Once the designated time has been reached then the area being treated will also be exposed to a photo dynamic light to activate the product.
 The area being treated will progressively change over a few weeks in colour, with scab formation and flaking off of the scab.

 Skin lesions such as cancers or benign lumps, cysts, mole removal, skin tag removal or scars are generally removed under local anaesthetic, local with sedation, or general anaesthetic as a day surgery procedure.
 If the lesion/scar being removed requires extensive surgery or your health is of poor quality you may be required to stay over night in hospital.
+Lesions requiring a graft on a lower limb are often performed in hospital and overnight stay may be required over the following 5 to 7 days.

 Each lesion or scar is excised in the best possible orientation (direction), and sutured using plastic surgery techniques and sutures.